Table of Contents

 A manager needs to know each team member’s conscientiousness because this trait contributes to operations running smoothly (possibly more than any other trait).
-This affects someone’s tendency to get things done, show up on time, and capture the mechanics of projects and processes.
+Studies even show that this is THE one trait that positively correlated with job performance in all occupations.
+Conscientiousness affects someone’s tendency to get things done, show up on time, and capture the mechanics of projects and processes.
 If you know certain team members love to-do lists and an organized calendar (high conscientious), use their natural organizational skills to set up project assets, reports, and tasks to achieve short-term goals.
 If you know other team members are bogged-down by details (low conscientious), partner with them on big-picture strategy and long-term goals.

 - Give explicit directions.
 A high conscientious team member is excellent at following directions and completing multiple tasks within a project.
 Don’t offer vague or general terms–be as specific as possible.